 Those who may wish to be certified include those who

-- plan to study at Italian universities which accept a minimum PLIDA Certification level B2 as proof of proficiency (see application instructions).
+- plan to study at Italian universities (minimum PLIDA Certification level B2 as proof of proficiency) (see application instructions).

 - as American high school and college students may seek college credit

-- wish to be certified for obtaining an application for the Italian Permit of Stay in Italy (level A2 minimum)
+- to obtain the Italian Permit of Stay in Italy (level A2 minimum)